JViggiani/bevy_event_bus/README.md

 ## Testing & performance

 - The integration suite under `tests/` can launch a temporary Redpanda container when Docker is available.
 Set `KAFKA_BOOTSTRAP_SERVERS` to target an existing broker if you prefer to manage infrastructure yourself.
 - Run `cargo test` for unit coverage and `./run_performance_tests.py` to capture throughput metrics.
-Compare new runs with `event_bus_perf_results.csv` to spot regressions; each row now includes the test name and a `send_rate_delta_per_sec` column so you can gauge improvement or drift at a glance.
+Compare new runs with `event_bus_perf_results.csv` to spot regressions; each row records the test name plus send/receive delta percentages so you can gauge improvement or drift at a glance.

-## Contributing

-Issues and pull requests are welcome.
-When adding features, prefer extending the topology/configuration surfaces over reintroducing ad-hoc registration helpers so the APIs stay cohesive.